premmettupalli/Top50-Movie-Analysis/README.md

 The Dashboard contains 4 plots in total.

--   ***Top Movies by total votes :*** this bar chart Shows the top 20 movies based on the total votes they have received.
-Looking at the plot we can say that The shawshank redemption stands in the top when it comes to the overall ratings received and The Prestige stands last.
+-   ***Top Movies by total votes :*** This bar chart Shows the top 20 movies based on the total votes they have received.
+Looking at the plot we can say that The Shawshank Redemption stands in the top when it comes to the overall ratings received and The Prestige stands last.